aws-samples/aws-cdk-examples/go/lambda-cron/README.md

 ## Test

-Run `go test`.
+In the root folder, run `go test`.
 This will run the test suite using Testify and the CDK [Assertions](https://pkg.go.dev/github.com/aws/aws-cdk-go/awscdk/assertions) Library.

 ## Deploy